Gluey Porch Treatments

-Gluey Porch Treatments is the debut album by American rock band Melvins, released in 1987 through Alchemy Records.
+Gluey Porch Treatments is the debut studio album by American rock band Melvins, released in 1987 through Alchemy Records.
 The original release was vinyl only.
 The album was later released on cassette tape with the Six Songs EP through Boner Records and appears as bonus material on the CD version of Ozma.
 Tracks 18–29 can only be found on the 1999 Ipecac Recordings re-release; these songs are taken from a boombox demo.

 The album is considered one of the first examples of sludge metal and a blueprint for grunge.

 Background

-"Steve Instant Newman" and "As It Was" are re-recordings of "Disinvite" and "Easy As It Was" respectively, as heard on the Six Songs EP.
+"Steve Instant Newman" and "As It Was" are re-recordings of "Disinvite" and "Easy As It Was", respectively, as heard on the Six Songs EP.

-"Leeech" was originally a song by Green River entitled "Leech."
-When Melvins founder Buzz Osborne asked a member of Green River why they never played the song, the reply was that the band thought it was too repetitive and was therefore dropped from their set.
-The song may have been essentially given to the Melvins on the spot, though Mark Arm has jokingly criticized their claim of ownership of it, teasingly saying that they inappropriately attributed the song to themselves.